wangziqi2013/wangziqi2013.github.io/_posts/2021-06-12-file-mapping.markdown

 Extent information should also be updated when the extend changes (e.g., when it shrinks as a result of file truncation).
 This is performed by iterating over all mapping entries for blocks in the extent, and updates extent information in each of them.
+In the cuckoo hashing based design, a block allocator is still required to manage free blocks.

+The second proposal, HashFS, unifies free block manager with file mapping into one global hash table.
+The hash table itself is just a standard non-chaining hash table using open-addressing with linear probing for conflict resolution.
+Similar to the cuckoo hash table, the table itself is just a statically allocated array, the size of which equals the number of physical blocks in the data area.